 Published On: Apr 29 2014 02:56:37 PM EDTUpdated On: May 12 2014 06:24:31 PM EDT

 Los Angeles Clippers owner Donald Sterling said he was sorry for making racist remarks but feels he was "baited."
-His interview with CNN came two weeks after he was banned from the NBA for life and fined $2.5 million over the recorded comments.
+The former Clippers owner was banned from the NBA for life and fined $2.5 million over the recorded comments he made to an alleged mistress became public.

 George Steinbrenner -- He was banned permanently from day-to-day management (but not ownership) of the New York Yankees by MLB Commissioner Fay Vincent in 1990 for hiring Howie Spira to "get dirt" on Dave Winfield.
 Steinbrenner was reinstated in 1993.